NAU-PIXEL/FLIR_Processing/readme.md

 # Installation
 This script should work with most recent Python versions, although it has not been tested extensively on them.
 Windows support is unknown.

+I recommend using a virtual environment, or Anaconda if your virtual environment is not on a supported Python version.

+To create the virtual environment, run
+> python3 -m venv .venv

+And activate it by running
+> source .venv/bin/activate

- Please first install the requirements by running
+Then install the requirements by running
 > pip install -r requirements.txt

 Then install the Python version of the GDAL library matching the version of your system install of GDAL.
 The version can be found and installed by running